-IMPORTANT: Burn-in image damage may occur on monitors that display the same static image on the screen for 12 or more consecutive hours of nonuse.
-To avoid burn-in image damage on the monitor screen, you should always activate a screen saver application or turn off the monitor when it will not be in use for a prolonged period of time.
+IMPORTANT: Burn-in image damage may occur on monitors that display the same static image on the screen for 12 or more hours.
+To avoid burn-in image damage, you should always activate a screen saver application or turn off the monitor when it will not be in use for a prolonged period of time.
 Image retention is a condition that may occur on all LCD screens.
-A burned-in image on the monitor is not covered under the HP warranty.
+Burn-in damage on the monitor is not covered under the HP warranty.